 Discussing an abortion with friends and family is a good way of getting the support for this difficult procedure.
 While many people do not fundamentally agree with abortion, most people are supportive of the rights of a woman to decide what happens in her own body.
 In the past, stigma and shame stopped women from getting support during this process and increased the risks as a result.

 Abortions are offered for free in the UK and in some other countries.
 Although the vast majority of abortions are straightforward procedures, occasionally there may be complications.
-If the abortion has gone wrong somehow and you are asking what is medical negligence and is it the reason for my botched abortion you should get advice from a medical negligence solicitor.
+If the abortion has gone wrong somehow and you are asking what is medical negligence and is it the reason for my botched abortion you should get advice from a solicitor like Medical Negligence Assist.

 In many countries the only option is to obtain an illegal abortion.
 This could involve unsafe surgery or taking drugs that are of uncertain quality or quantity.
 This puts the pregnant woman at substantial risks.
 Because of the risk of prosecution in many countries, many women do not go to hospital with their symptoms and can suffer ill health, loss of fertility, or even death as a result.